|Guide||♦||9 Triplogs||3 Topics|

-Foreword: Looking at your trail map of the Superstitions, you may have noticed that Peter's Canyon extends far past Peter's Cave and the waterfall mentioned in those trip logs.
-There are two old trails on some maps, both named "Peters Canyon Trail" that split from Peter's Canyon.
-One follows the creek to the headwaters of the canyon and Peters Trail, the other heads up a short, but steep unnamed canyon.
-This trip attempts to take advantage of both halves of these trails, so that one can spice up the trip from Tortilla Ranch to Charlebois.
-The first leg of this trip will be a real treat, but you'll have to pay for it somewhat on the second leg if you do the full loop.
+Looking at your trail map of the Superstitions, you may have noticed that Peter's Canyon extends far past Peter's Cave and the waterfall mentioned in those trip logs.
+There are two old trails on some maps, both named "Peters Canyon Trail", that split from Peter's Canyon.
+One follows the creek to the headwaters of the canyon and Peters Trail, the other heads up a short but steep unnamed canyon.
+This trip attempts to take advantage of both halves of these trails, so that one can spice up the journey from Tortilla Ranch to Charlebois.
+The first leg of this trip will be a real treat, but you'll have to pay for it somewhat on the second leg if you make the full loop.
 Remember, nothing comes for free!

-Hike: This is the point you will want to take advantage of your knowledge of this area.
+This is the point you will want to take advantage of your knowledge of this area.
 Head north, following the creek.
-It twists and turns, but is gradually sloping.
-With as much water as there is following the recent winter rains, you may have to contemplate a bit at a few creek crossings, but for the most part it is very easy and level.
+It twists and turns but is gradually sloping.
+With as much water as there is following the recent winter rains, you may have to contemplate a bit at a few creek crossings, but it is very easy and level for the most part.
 Since the recent rains have replenished the Superstitions water sources and vegetation is thriving, you may see that signs of deer are everywhere.
-Keep your eyes open and you may spot as many as a half-dozen whitetails grazing on these seldom-traveled trails.
+Keep your eyes open, and you may spot as many as a half-dozen whitetails grazing on these seldom-traveled trails.

 Within 10 minutes of leaving Peters Trail, you should arrive at a rather impressive cowboy dam.
 Cowboy engineering isn't quite up to snuff, as the dam has failed, but the structure that remains is still fairly impressive.
 It is also a magnificent area to grab lunch.

 Once on the move again, follow the creek, admiring the impressive scenery and take notice that the once open landscape continues to tighten up into a canyon.
-Continue on, staying in or next to the creek.
-What may look like impassable obstacles without getting wet may make you want to climb around, but if you are persistent, you should find an easier route.
+Continue, staying in or next to the creek.
+What may look like impassable obstacles without getting wet may make you want to climb around, but you should find an easier route if you are persistent.

-Soon, you will find yourself among white, red, and gray vertical rock walls, full of boulders and waterfalls.
+You will soon find yourself among white, red, and gray vertical rock walls full of boulders and waterfalls.
 The final quarter mile until the merge is the most difficult as there are car-sized boulders blocking the path, distracting scenery, and wall-to-wall water obstacles.
-Rather impressively we managed to get through the area without getting our feet very wet.
+Rather impressively, we managed to get through the area without getting our feet very wet.

-At the junction, I was expecting to be able to see, or at least hear, Peter's Canyon waterfall, but the other waterfalls in the canyon drown all other sounds out, and it appears the waterfall I was in search of was a bit further downstream.
-At this trail junction with the unnamed canyon, you will finally see that what appears on the map to be a trail in the creek of a steep canyon is an absence of trail in a canyon devoid of water, but harboring a jungle.
+At the junction, I was expecting to see, or at least hear Peter's Canyon waterfall, but the other waterfalls in the canyon drown all other sounds out.
+It appears the waterfall I was in search of was a bit further downstream.
+At this trail junction with the unnamed canyon, you will finally see that what appears on the map to be a trail in the creek of a steep canyon is an absence of trail in a canyon devoid of water but harboring a jungle.

-The good news is that the vegetation is mostly all a type of thorn-less bush, so you won't get clawed to death.
-After getting through this brief unpleasant section, attempt to maneuver to the eastern side (hiker's left going uphill) and you will find a much easier path through the grasses and sparse bushes.
+The good news is that the vegetation is mostly all a type of thorn-less bush so that you won't get clawed to death.
+After getting through this brief unpleasant section, attempt to maneuver to the eastern side (hiker's left going uphill), and you will find a much easier path through the grasses and sparse bushes.